sloria/www/content/pages/index.md

 Sometimes I scribble down [things I've learned](/archives.html).

-I'm currently living in New York, NY working for [Butterfly Network][butterfly].
+I'm currently living in Brooklyn, NY working for [Butterfly Network][butterfly].

 I'm an amateur at everything in a constant struggle to [turn pro]({filename}../2013-03-24-a-professional-reinvents-himself---pressfield.md).